Covid 19 coronavirus: Could the Auckland cluster flare up again?

 What difference would an extended Auckland lockdown have made to its current outbreak?
 Or what about if the city had stayed at level 1 instead?
 And why is this situation a trickier one to predict than the one New Zealand faced before its first lockdown in autumn?
 Science reporter Jamie Morton asked Te Punaha Matatini investigators, Professor Michael Plank and Dr Alex James of the University of Canterbury, Professor Shaun Hendy and Nic Steyn at the University of Auckland, and Dr Rachelle Binny and Dr Audrey Lustig at Manaaki Whenua-Landcare Research.

 What does the modelling tell us about the risk environment we're in now?
 You work off a reproduction number - or the average number of people that one infected person can pass the virus on to.
-Do we have any idea what that number under these settings, and what can we say about the likelihood of cases beginning to climb again?
+Do we have any idea what that number is under these settings?
+And what can we say about the likelihood of cases beginning to climb again?

 The data shows that the reproduction number was higher at the early stages of this latest outbreak than it was towards the end of March.